hutaojiazi/store-api/README.md

 ## Gradle

-The './gradlew' can be changed for 'gradle' if installed and available in the PATH, just be aware of using the same version as the gradle wrapper
+The './gradlew' can be changed for 'gradle' if gradle is installed and available in the PATH.

     ./gradlew build

-Execute the spring boot application
+Start the spring boot application

     ./gradlew bootRun